google/coding-with-chrome/README.md

 ## What you need to build your own Coding with Chrome App
 In order to build the Coding with Chrome App, you only need to have Node.js/npm.
 If you want to clone/copy the Coding with Chrome App repo, you need git as well.
-Note: To avoid compatibility issues, please use NPM 2.x.

 ### Windows
-Install Node.js (4.2) from the offical webpage at https://nodejs.org
+Install Node.js from the offical webpage at https://nodejs.org
 Optional: Install git from the offical webpage at https://git-scm.com/
+Optional: Install Java JRE

 ### Mac OS X
-Install Node.js (4.2) from the offical webpage at https://nodejs.org
+Install Node.js from the offical webpage at https://nodejs.org
 Optional: Install git from the offical webpage at https://git-scm.com/
+Optional: Install Java JRE

 ### Linux/BSD
-Use your package manager to install Node.js (4.2), or build from source.
+Use your package manager to install Node.js, or build from source.
 Optional: Use your package manager to install git, or build from source.
+Optional: Install Open JDK or Java JRE

 ## How to build your own Coding with Chrome App